-Time blocking - a complete practical guide with free templates
+Time blocking – a 3-step practical guide with free templates

 In this article, we’ll find out what time blocking is, when we need it, and how it can help us.
 The article also presents a practical, step-by-step guide to implementing time blocking.